AdaCore/training_material/courses/spark_for_ada_programmers/3_spark_language.rst

        :width: 100%

 ---------------------------
-Migrating from C to SPARK
+Migrating From C to SPARK
 ---------------------------

 * Same recommendations as when migrating from C to Ada